suu00k1459/OST/SYSTEM.md

 ```
 For each global model version (v1, v2, v3... v70):
   1. Download model weights from TimescaleDB
-  2. Stream new IoT data from all 4 brokers through model
+  2. Stream new IoT data from all single broker through model
   3. Get predictions: "Is this anomalous?"
   4. Compare to actual labels
   5. Calculate REAL accuracy: ✓ correct / ✗ incorrect (weighted by broker)
   6. Store results in model_evaluations table
 ```

-**Health:** Spark components depend on all 4 brokers being healthy before starting
+**Health:** Spark components depend on all single broker being healthy before starting

 **Example Evaluation:**